SX-Aurora/aveo/README.md

 * Memory transfer bandwidth is much increased and benefits for small transfers also of the latency improvement.
 * The VH and VE processes are now decoupled, VEOS-wise the VE side is a separate process.
 This solves following long-standing issues:
   * Debugging of VE and VH side is now possible at the same time.
 Just attach a gdb to each side, set breakpoints and have fun.
   * In AVEO using multiple VEs from one process is no problem.
 Thus creating multiple procs is possible.
+The limitations imposed by VEOS do not apply to AVEO since VE processes are simply that: normal VE processes.
   * Performance analysis of the VE side with **ftrace** is working and straight forward.
   * There are no additional worker threads competing for resources on the VE, therefore OpenMP scheduling on VE is simple and less conflict-prone.
+  * In principle AVEO VE kernels can even be connected with each other through NEC VE-MPI.
+An API for simplifying this is being worked on.

 There is a drawback for the reduced latency: it is obtained by polling in tight loops, therefore the VE core running the `aveorun` tool will be continuously spinning.
-Also the VH cores actively waiting for the request to finish (by `veo_call_wait_result()` will be spinning and using power.
+Also the VH cores actively waiting for the request to finish (by `veo_call_wait_result()`) will be spinning and using power.

 **NOTE:** This code is being actively developed, so is rough around the edges.
 Take it as a working beta.
 Please report issues in github!